PhamNguyenDuyTien/demohvhcn/README.md

-# Display Clock by using Javscript
+# Display Clock by using JAVascript